 My dissertation, Street Fight: Urban Climate Politics in an Age of Finance and Revolt, looks at the intersection of socio-economic inequalities, housing-oriented social movements, and urban climate policy-making in global cities, especially in São Paulo and New York.
 That research was funded by the Social Sciences and Humanities Research Council of Canada and a number of grants and research awards from Columbia and New York University.
 I completed my PhD in sociology at New York University in June 2016.

-Several articles and chapters building on this research, and the theorizing that’s gone with it, are in the review and publication process.
+Several articles and chapters building on this research, and the theorizing that has gone with it, are in the review and publication process.

 Some of my research on São Paulo appeared in Public Culture in May 2016 in an essay called “The Rationed City: The politics of water, housing, and land use in drought-parched São Paulo.”
 The piece argues that the relationship between government actors, environmentalists and housing-oriented social movements, and fights over housing and land use, are the core dynamics of urban climate politics.
 To understand how scarce water is and will be rationed in a warming world, we need to focus on those core struggles around social inequality.